satackey/push-prebuilt-action/README.md

         echo "##[set-output name=branch;]${GITHUB_REF#refs/heads/}"

     - name: Push
-      # To use latest action, specify "release-master" instead of "v0.0.2"
+      # To use latest action, specify "release-master" instead of "v0.0.4"
-      uses: satackey/push-js-action@v0.0.2
+      uses: satackey/push-prebuilt-action@v0.0.4
       with:
         push-branch: release-${{ steps.name.outputs.branch }}
-        # The commit can be tagged as follows
+        # [optional] The commit can be tagged.
         # release-tags: v1 v1.0 v1.0.0
+        # [optional] You can change he commit message.
+        # commit-message: |
+        #   It can also be a multi-line commit message.
 ```

 The distribution is pushed into `release-<your_branch>` like `release-master`.